 B. Implementation, Review, and Evaluation

-All student participants and their parents or legal guardians must sign the “Student and Parent/Guardian Consent to Perform the Urinalysis for Drug Testing” form before the student shall be permitted to try out for any team or organization, or being permitted to drive a motor vehicle on campus, at Nelson County, Thomas Nelson High School, or HorizonsAcademy.
+All student participants and their parents or legal guardians must sign the “Student and Parent/Guardian Consent to Perform the Urinalysis for Drug Testing” form before the student shall be permitted to try out for any team or organization, or being permitted to drive a motor vehicle on campus, at Nelson County High School, Thomas Nelson High School, The Academy, or Horizons.

 C. Applicability

-This policy applies to all students who choose to participate in Nelson County High School Athletic Teams and Competitive Extra-Curricular Teams and Organizationsnine9, or drive a motor vehicle on to campus, which are voluntary extra-curricular activities at the middle and high school level.
+This policy applies to all students who choose to participate in Nelson County School District Athletic Teams and Competitive Extra-Curricular Teams and Organizations in grades nine through twelve (9-12), or drive a motor vehicle on to campus, which are voluntary extra-curricular activities at the middle and high school level.

 D. Testing Program